AwesomeController/serious-business/kickstarter/body_copy.md

 One Awesome Controller in any of the classic gem colors (choose from Ocean Blue, Rosy Red or Royal Purple).

-These orders are gauranteed to ship
+These orders are guaranteed to ship
 *before* the Green versions.
 Also, we're pretty sure that the purple to green exchange rate is 50 to 1.